mabeckgit/Nanobox/README.md

 ## Games
 Each game has its own readme.md that you can find in the respective folder.
-This is the list of games that this library has implemented so far:
+This is the list of games that this library has implemented so far, click the names to get their detailed description and game-instructions:
-- Zimon: The classic memory game where you press buttons in a sequence presented.
+- [Zimon](https://github.com/mabeckgit/Nanobox/tree/main/examples/Games/Zimon): The classic memory game where you press buttons in a sequence presented.
 The sequence grows as you progress.
 I added a few extra-wrinkles into the game, though.